ueberfuhr-samples/docker-ocp-sample/argocd-minikube/README.md

 kubectl -n "argocd" get secret "argocd-initial-admin-secret" -o jsonpath="{.data.password}" | base64 -d
 # to login in the CLI, we can use
 argocd login --insecure --grpc-web "localhost:<port>"  --username "admin" --password "<password>"
+# we can then create a project
+kubectl apply -f ArgoCD-Application.yam
 ```